ldbakero/IBM-APIConnect-POT-docs/README.md

-# pot-onprem-core
+# pot-onprem-docs
-Proof of Technology On-Prem Lab Files and Setup Scripts
+Proof of Technology Student Lab Guide and Instructor Information